ShiningKars/ShiningKars.github.io/README.md

-Hi my name is Mitchell Dickson
+# Hi welcome to my page

+### Mitchell Disckson
-SN# S3795441                                  S3795441@student.rmit.edu.au
+### SN# S3795441
+### S3795441@student.rmit.edu.au

-I was born in Australia where my family has been for a few generations and the highest level of education I have done is high school
+I was born in Australia where my family has been for a few generations and the highest level of education I have done is high school.

 I’ve had an interest in IT since my early life where I was a very curious about the way things worked and the earliest event I can remember is my dad letting me take apart our computer to see how things went together.